Opioid-Sparing | Multiple Drug Classes | Superior Outcomes

 A: Central COX-2 inhibition in the spinal cord and descending serotonergic pathways.
 Paracetamol is NOT peripherally anti-inflammatory but provides central analgesia by inhibiting prostaglandin synthesis in the CNS.
 Maximum dose 4g/day (reduce to 3g/day if liver disease or weight under 50kg).
 Can be given IV or oral with equal efficacy.

-Q: Which injectable NSAID is commonly used perioperatively in Australian orthopaedic practice and what are its key contraindications?
+Q: Which injectable COX-2 selective NSAID is used perioperatively and what are its key contraindications?

-A: Parecoxib (Dynastat) 40mg IV is a COX-2 selective inhibitor.
-Key contraindications: sulfonamide allergy, cardiovascular disease (MI, stroke risk), renal impairment (GFR under 60), GI ulceration, aspirin-sensitive asthma.
-Avoid in patients on anticoagulation.
-Risk of bone healing impairment remains controversial - short-term use (under 14 days) appears safe.
+A: Parecoxib 40mg IV (the prodrug of valdecoxib) is a parenteral COX-2 selective inhibitor useful when the oral route is unavailable.
+Key contraindications: sulfonamide allergy, established cardiovascular disease (raised MI and stroke risk - the reason rofecoxib was withdrawn), renal impairment (GFR under 60), active GI ulceration, and aspirin-sensitive asthma.
+Use caution with anticoagulation.
+The bone-healing concern remains low-quality and largely animal-derived; short-term use (under 14 days) appears acceptable in most cases.

 Q: What is the opioid-sparing effect of a well-designed multimodal analgesia protocol?